m3101/slowlight/README.md

 ![Complex distortion example](./docs/Stretching.png)

-Here the scene is rotation clockwise.
+Here the scene is rotating clockwise.
 We can see that the objects at the right side appear to be stretched out, while the opposite happens at the left side.

 We can also verify the phenomenon I originally wanted to observe: